 Investments are generally reported at fair value.
 Short-term investments are reported at cost, which approximates fair value.
 For investments, the Association categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
-All of the Association's investments are in 2a7-like investment pools that are measured at the net asset value per share determined by the pool.
+The Association has no investments at year-end.